plone/buildout.coredev/docs/index.rst

   > git push origin my_descriptive_branch_name

 This will make a remote branch in github.
 Navigate to this branch in the github UI and on the top right there will be a button that says "Pull Request".
 This will turn your request into a pull request on the main branch.
 There are people who look once a week or more for pending pull requests and will confirm whether or not its a good fix and give you feedback where necessary.
 The reviewers are informal and very nice so don't worry - they are there to help!
-If you want immediate feedback, jump into irc with the pull request link and ask for a review.
+If you want immediate feedback, jump into IRC with the pull request link and ask for a review.

 *Note*: you still need to update checkouts.cfg in the correct branches of buildout.coredev!